Villanova-AI/villanova_developers/docs/villanova09/docs/compose/preinstalled-widgets.md

    - `resources`: An array listing the source location of the custom element files for the widget configuration
 ## Widget Descriptions

-The following table lists the notable preinstalled widgets of an Entando instance.
+The following table lists the notable preinstalled widgets of an Villanova instance.
 They are accessible from the left menu of the App Builder by selecting `Components` → `MFE & Widgets`.

 | Name | Type | Description |